Ganzes Ferienhaus·Privater Gastgeber

 The other distinguishing feature of Yallumbee is that the underlying principles for its design and functionality are sustainability.
 We drink collected rainwater, generate solar energy and use a septic tank.
 This is partly by choice and partly necessity.
 Where we differ from 75 years ago, though is that communication has improved markedly and the house has NBN Satellite wifi throughout.
 Yes, it is an office (including printer) by the beach if need be.

 The surfing, snorkeling/diving, and fishing are world-class.
 Boat Beach is calm and protected for family swimming: Lighthouse Beach is more exposed and great for board and body surfing.
 The mountain biking is pretty amazing, too.
-Try the fire trails of Myall Lake all the way south to Hawke's Nest or the grueling ascent to Whoota Whoota Lookout to the north.
+Try the fire trails of Myall Lake all the way south to Hawke's Nest or the grueling ascent to Whoota Whoota Lookout in Wallingat National Park to the north.
 Otherwise, just sun bake on one of the several sandy beaches or swim in the aquamarine ocean waters.
 Yes, the sand here is finer and the ocean greener.

 As already mentioned, Seal Rocks is surrounded by national park and national marine park.
 No, it's not like being on African safari, but, nevertheless, it's teaming with interesting native species, especially if you know what to look out for.
-More interesting birds include sea eagles, pheasant coucals, oyster catchers, butcher birds, pelicans and many varieties of forest finch.
+More interesting birds include sea eagles, pheasant coucals, rainbow lorikeets, oyster catchers, butcher birds, pelicans and many varieties of forest finch.
 Land mammals and marsupials include spotted quolls, antechinus, goannas (enemy of the snake) and (the occasional) dingo.
 Dolphins visit the huge bay almost daily, while humpback whales take sanctuary when travelling north and south during the mating and calving seasons, respectively.
 It is also famous for the protected Grey Nurse Shark, which was hunted near to extinction in the 1960s and 1970s.
 Nowadays, their presence is pretty much restricted to the underwater caves off Light House Beach and there is no record of them ever causing any harm.

 While natural beauty abounds, probably the most obvious man-made attraction is the light house which is widely considered to be the most stunningly positioned of all light houses of the Australian East Coast.
 The walk to the top and the views are both particularly breathtaking!